AlbertoSabater/Atari-DeepReinforcementLearning/README.md

 visualization, or the game frames storing.

-Pretrained weight have been learned with:
+Pretrained weights have been learned with:
   - K-means clustering: https://github.com/asabater94/Kmeans-for-Convolutional-Feature-Extration
   - Autoencoders: https://github.com/asabater94/Convolutional-Autoencoder-for-Feature-Extraction
   - Knowledge transfer: using a trained network with one game, to learn other game